ndalton12/Python-Learning/README.md

 * Did some of the new-coder tutorials [2] :heavy_check_mark:

-* Worked extensively through problem sets in Hands-On ML book [1] :heavy_check_mark:

 * Commit to an open source project :heavy_check_mark:

+* Finish all problem sets from Hands-on ML book [1] (may return to expand on some problems) :heavy_check_mark:

+* Competed in a Kaggle competition :heavy_check_mark:

 ## Next Goals

 ### In progress

-* Finish all problem sets from Hands-on ML book
+* Learn about Python web-dev (i.e. django/flask)

+* Expand statistical knowledge using Python examples

+* Learn PyTorch (reimplement some project? -- have already done some things in driver-project with PyTorch)

-* Try to get project on computing cluster, get involved with research based in Python
+* Try to get project on computing cluster, get involved with research based in Python (astrophysics? simulations? general data science?)

 ### Afterwards

-* Learn about Python web-dev (i.e. django/flask)

-* Learn PyTorch

-* Learn reinforcement learning, GANs, other cool new ML stuff
+* Learn GANs, other cool new ML stuff

 * Learn TF-Serving

-* Final project(?): Complete ML application with web app with Python backend to serve functionality to users
+* Final project(?): Complete application with web app with Python backend to serve functionality to users (robotics/ reinforcement based algorithm?, generative modeling?, medical classification problems? -- need to decide)

 ## Resources